 If you need to send someone, send a builder.
 The one who takes the opportunity to re-build something for the long term, to build capacity, to leave the scene not with a problem solved but with a root cause dealt with and fixed.

-If you are intervening in a dysfunctional division, make sure you declare a sell-by-date and let the parachuted go back to base not a day later that needed, leaving in place a much stronger leadership team.
+- If you are intervening in a dysfunctional division, make sure you declare a sell-by-date and let the parachuted go back to base not a day later than needed, leaving in place a much stronger leadership team.

 Builders are the heroes, solvers are the commodity.